Comparing Automated Testing Tools: Selenium, TestComplete, Ranorex, and more

 When does TestComplete succeed?

+Regardless of its benefits, the question of comparing TestComplete vs Selenium will always stand.
 If the budget allows, TestComplete can become a great tool for a team of less skilled developers.
 By buying modules on demand, you can customize the pricing and leverage excellent technical support.
 You can purchase a single license for about $4,600 and concurrent licenses for $9,000.
 To customize your order, you can buy each module at $2,600 apiece.

 Tosca by technology company Tricentis was created with Agile and DevOps in mind.
 It is well-known to be an exhaustive tool for all testing needs, but it’s still easy to use it together with any testing software the company is already using.
 Just like TestComplete, Tosca supports mobile, web, and desktop (only Windows; Mac and Linux with virtualization tools), doesn’t require writing script but manual code writing is still possible.